jafrnq/Coffee-Cart-App-Automation-Suite/README.md

 # Coffee Cart App - Automation Suite

 This project is a Selenium-based automation test suite developed for practicing automated UI testing on the Coffee Cart web application.
-It includes tests for various scenarios using Maven, TestNG, and Allure for reporting, with cross-browser capabilities implemented for Firefox and Opera.
+It includes tests for various scenarios using Maven, TestNG, and Allure for reporting, with cross-browser capabilities implemented for Chrome, Edge, and Firefox.

 ## Table of Contents
 - [Project Overview](#project-overview)